apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/4-AggregationQuery.md

         .getQueryDataSource(seriesPath, context, timeFilter), timeFilter, null);
 ```

-For each entry (that is, series), first create an aggregate result `AggregateResult` for each aggregate query, and maintain a boolean list` isCalculatedList`, corresponding to whether each `AggregateResult` has been calculated and record the remaining  The number of calculated aggregate functions `remainingToCalculate`.
-The list of boolean values and this count value will make some aggregate functions (such as `FIRST_VALUE`) do not need to continue the entire loop process after obtaining the result.
+For each entry (that is, series), first create an aggregate result `AggregateResult` for each aggregate query.
+Maintain a boolean list `isCalculatedList`, corresponding to whether each `AggregateResult` has been calculated.
+Record the remaining number of functions to be calculated in `remainingToCalculate`.
+The list of boolean values and this count value will make some aggregate functions (such as `FIRST_VALUE`) not need to continue the entire loop process after obtaining the result.

 Next, update `AggregateResult` according to the usage method of `aggregateReader` introduced in Section 5.2: